CozmoGameDev/island-fps-game/README.md

-# island-fps-game
+# Island FPS game ( name to be changed )
-after a failed trip to the bahhama's ex US Marine Dick Joben finds himself alone on an island or so it seems
+After a failed trip to the bahhama's, ex US Marine Dick Joben finds himself alone on an island or so it seems